-If an employee plans to use earned sick and safe time for an appointment, preventive care or another permissible reason they know of in advance, inform their Department Head or immediate supervisor by phone, email or other communication as far in advance as possible, but at least 7 days in advance.
-In situations where an employee cannot provide advance notice, the employee should contact their Department Head or immediate supervisor by phone, email or other communication as soon as they know they will be unable to work.
+If an employee plans to use earned sick and safe time for an appointment, preventive care or another permissible reason they know of in advance, inform their Department Head by phone, email or other communication as far in advance as possible, but at least 7 days in advance.
+In situations where an employee cannot provide advance notice, the employee should contact their Department Head by phone, email or other communication as soon as they know they will be unable to work.